BuomYian/alx-backend-python/python-generators-0x00/README.md

 The `paginate_users()` function fetches a single page of users, while `lazy_pagination()` yields pages one at a time as needed.

+### Memory-Efficient Aggregation

+Memory-efficient aggregation computes aggregate functions (like average, sum, count) without loading the entire dataset into memory.
+This is achieved by:

+- Using generators to stream individual values one at a time
+- Maintaining only running totals and counts in memory
+- Processing values as they arrive from the database

+The `stream_user_ages()` generator yields ages one at a time, while `average_age()` computes the average using only a running total and count, making it suitable for datasets with millions of records.

 ### Error Handling

 All database operations include try-except blocks to catch and report errors gracefully, making debugging easier.